 Ok, you need some photos, but do you need a photographer?
 The next few examples are worth a thousand words.
 Just like any other profession, there are hundreds of little details that non-pro person is not aware of.
 Straight walls, lighting, correct exposure, white balance, composition, distortion, editing.

-Most of the time the buyers will research about your property via the internet, so it becomes critical to present the property well.
+Most of the time the buyers will research your property via the internet, so it becomes critical to present the property well.
 Your property needs a wow factor.

 Before And After